move-up-icon

 Yes.
 If you have the knowledge of deploying a token contract, you are good to go!

-Does Boba support NFTs?
+Does Boba Network support NFTs?

 Yes.
 Boba is completely NFT compatible.
 Meaning it supports the ERC721 token standard.
 Which is the standard for representing ownership of non-fungible tokens.
 You can discover all the available NFT marketplaces on our dApp page and buy or sell NFTs.